 Island Brew Coffee House

 Island Brew has two premium locations– one at the Ala Moana Center, and another at the Hawaii Kai shopping center.
 The latter has waterfront views and umbrella shaded tables.
-(And it’s also close to Hanauma Bay, so it’s a good place to stop for coffee and light food before or after a morning snorkel.)
+(And it’s close to Hanauma Bay, so it’s a good place to stop for coffee and light food after a morning snorkel.)

 Honolulu Coffee serves farm-to-cup Kona coffee in a variety of styles, from frothy nitro cold brew to sumptuous lattes.
 This local coffee chain is sort of like the “Starbucks” of Honolulu.
-It’s extensively franchised, consistent, and showcases a variety of creative, calorie dense coffee and tea drinks.
+It’s extensively franchised, consistent, and showcases a variety of creative, calorie-dense coffee and tea drinks.

 And don’t we all?